huydung/huydung.github.io/_posts/2022-08-15-lets-teach-at-work.md

 The process of reviewing, researching, re-organizing your body of knowledge, and engaging with people will help you discover holes you didn't know were there, introduce you to new perspectives, and update your thinking.

-I guarantee that no matter how well you think you knew a topic or how much experience you had, your expertise will improve after teaching us to others,
+I guarantee that no matter how well you think you knew a topic or how much experience you had, your expertise will improve after teaching it to others.

 ## 2. It brings vast value to your colleagues, your organization, and yourself